Gabrielparizet/Gabrielparizet/README.md

 <a href="https://github.com/Gabrielparizet/music-recognition-project" alt="Link to sound data repository">Sound Data</a>

 <p>Sound data is personal project I started recently and on which I am currently working on my free time.
-The idea is to create a web application through which a user would be able to upload an audio file in order to get musical informations about it such as: the tempo (bpm), the length in minutes of the file and a graphical representation of the sound.</p>
+The idea is to create a web application through which a user would be able to upload an audio file in order to get musical information about it such as: the tempo (bpm), the length in minutes of the file and a graphical representation of the sound.</p>
-<p>Currently working on an Minimum Viable Product, my goal for the V2 of <strong>Sound Data</strong> is to add the possibility to create an account in order to save the infos of a user's previously analyzed files, so they won't have to upload their files again.</p>
+<p>Currently working on a Minimum Viable Product, my goal for the V2 of <strong>Sound Data</strong> is to add the possibility to create an account in order to save the infos of a user's previously analyzed files, so they won't have to upload their files again.</p>
 <ul>
   <li>The back-end (ongoing) is done in Python with the use of Flask for the building of the API's routes.</li>
   <li>